 photo of Santa in Toulouse provided by Becky

 “My favourite thing about Christmas in France is vin chaud.
 Mulled wine certainly isn’t exclusive to France but our small local Christmas market, when we lived in the Pas de Calais, made an excellent vin chaud that they served from a large black cauldron rigged over a real log fire, which all helps with the appreciation of it.
 We would get a cup to finish the day and warm us up while we waited, amongst a sea of children, for the Père Noël to abseil down the church tower showering everyone with sweets.”
-Back to Burgundy, British expat in Burgundy.
+Back to Burgundy, British expat in Burgundy (blog no longer published).

 photo of vin chaud provided by Becks of Access Riviera

 “Our first December in Paris, we went to La Défense to go to the movies.
 Instead, we stumbled upon our first magical Christmas market and have been obsessed ever since!
 We love all the markets for the sweet smell of cinnamon churros contrasted with the savory scent of the sausage platters.
 We love it for the Christmas music jingling through the loudspeakers and to watch everyone happily ice skating under the City of Light.
 We love it because Christmas in Paris gave us an entirely new tradition of our own.
 It didn’t matter anymore what we might be missing back “home”; we could look at each other in amazement and say, “we live here.”
 The warm Christmas spirit in France had so much to do with our settling into our expat ways and it’s now our favorite time of the year.”
 Christy from What Up Swags, American expat formerly in Paris recently moved to Bavaria.